gkopacz/CyberSec-HomeLab/Day03-AD-Setup-and-Domain-Join/README.md

 ![DNS](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/AD-VM/WinSrv-dns.png)

-> 📡 This ensures any domain-joined machine that uses the DC for DNS (like clients on the AD subnet) can still resolve external names — by forwarding unresolved queries to pfSense, which in turn forwards to real internet DNS servers.

-> 💡 Without this, internal clients could resolve only domain names (e.g., adlab.local) but wouldn’t be able to browse the web or resolve public domains like microsoft.com.
+> 💡 Without this, internal clients could resolve only domain names (e.g., adlab.local) but wouldn’t be able to browse the web or resolve public domains like microsoft.com, which is critical for things like Windows Updates and pulling packages.

 ## 6️⃣ Configure DHCP on DC